 **'Will appeal to fans of Yuval Noah Harari's Sapiens'.
 Mail on Sunday **

 The extraordinary story of the species that became our allies.

-For hundreds of thousands of years, our ancestors depended on wild plants and animals for survival.
-They were hunter-gatherers, consummate foraging experts, taking the world as they found it.
-Then a revolution occurred – our ancestors’ interaction with other species changed.
-They began to tame them.
-The human population boomed; civilisation began.
+For hundreds of thousands of years, our ancestors depended on wild plants and animals to stay alive – until they began to tame them.

 AN ECONOMIST AND MAIL ON SUNDAY 'BOOK OF THE YEAR' 2017

 Alice Roberts is an anthropologist, writer and broadcaster, and is currently Professor of Public Engagement in Science at the University of Birmingham.
 She has presented several landmark BBC series including The Incredible Human Journey, Origins of Us, Coast and The Celts.
 Her latest book on evolutionary biology, The Incredible Unlikeliness of Being, was shortlisted for the Wellcome Trust Book Prize in 2015.